tendermint/tendermint/spec/p2p/p2p-top-level.md

 - Protocol logic (controlling the local state of the protocols and deciding what messages to send to others, e.g., the rules we find in the arXiv paper)

 - Communication.
 Message exchange with other nodes (Gossip)
+> perhaps we should clarify nomenclature: the Consensus gossip service actually is not implemented by a gossip algorithm but a peer-to-peer system

 Tendermint (as many classic BFT algorithms) have an all-to-all communication pattern (e.g., every validator sends a `precommit` to every other validator).
 Naive implementations, e.g., maintaining a channel between each of the *N* validators is not scaling to the system sizes of typical Cosmos blockchains (e.g., N = 200 validator nodes + seed nodes + sentry nodes + other full nodes).
 There is the fundamental necessity to restrict the communication.